Schw4lbe/jizo-noods/README.md

 - add tiny feedback to printview for menu creation
 - BUG: if page is scrolled down a certain amount popup not vissible always in center of screen -> leads to user not beeing able to accept cookies and therefore cant navigate on page
 - netlify login process shows unwanted behaviour due to non persistant user call on logout button as well as some strange bugs regarding credentials
+- Document / automate a merge and deployment process to ensure clarity for both you and the customer
+- Optional: Introduce branch protection rules and CI/CD testing workflows to ensure quality and stability

 ### prio 4: